svdoever/ai-writer/docs/docs/project/models.json.md

 ---
-sidebar_position: 12
+sidebar_position: 20
 ---

 # models.json

+The available models.

 The `models.json` file lives in the root of the project folder.
-This file contains OpenAI model configurations that can override fields of the default model configuration as defined in the[`aiconfig.json`](./recipe-ingredients/aiconfig.json) file in the recipe folder.
+This file contains OpenAI model configurations that can override fields of the default model configuration as defined in the[`aiconfig.json`](../recipes/recipe-ingredients/aiconfig.json) file in the recipe folder.

 Override the default model configuration using the `--model-override` option of the `ai-writer` command.